livz/livz.github.io/_posts/2017-09-01-Investigating-a-Hardware-Keylogger.md

 Before starting, let's mention that the HKL has a **_default 3-key combination password_**, the same for all devices out of the factory.
 It can be configured later very easily, and the steps are clearly described in its manual, but some people don't bother.
-More importantly, it also had a 3-key combination **_kill switch_**, which is meant to prevent brute-force attacks.
+More importantly, it also has a 3-key combination **_kill switch_**, which is meant to prevent brute-force attacks.
-If you try to brute-force the password and hit that combination, the device will erase itself, _or so it should..._
+If you try to brute-force the password and hit the unlucky numbers, the device will erase itself, _or so it should_.
 This is not specified in the manual and it's supposed to be secret.
-Also it is not configurable but it is the same for all devices.
+Also it is not configurable but, as i found out later, it is the same for all devices.

-To find the 3-key combination password, my idea was to use a Teensy USB development board in order to simulate all the keystroke combinations.
+To find the 3-key combination password, our idea was to use a Teensy USB development board in order to simulate all the keystroke combinations.
 I went for this [Teensy 3.1](https://www.pjrc.com/store/teensy31.html).
 Getting started with Ubuntu and Arduino went smoothly, following the official [guides](https://www.pjrc.com/teensy/tutorial.html).
-If you're anxious to see the code, it's quite simple:
+If you're anxious to see the code:
 ```c
 /* USB Keyboard brute forcer for key loggers that require a 3 letter combination
     in sequence to mount the hidden files